Pricing and Admissions | General Park Information | Park Attractions | Guests with Small Children and Infants

 How can I skip the lines?

 Make the lines disappear!
-With Abby’s Magic Queue, you can skip the regular lines and enjoy front-of-the-line access at our most popular attractions – all day long!
+With Abby’s Magic Queue, you can skip the regular lines and enjoy priority boarding at our most popular attractions – all day long!
 Book your Abby’s Magic Queue now!

 A private nursing room is located next to the main entrance of Big Bird’s Rambling River.